njj023/sudoku/README.md

 # Online Sudoku Game

 This code builds an interactive Sudoku game!
+It works in real-time and provides feedback as you play the game.

 ### Getting started